cbourke/ComputerScienceII/assignments/1261-Spring2026/projectOverview.md

 -   The date that the invoice was created

--   The customer (and their info) that the invoice is for; VGB is a B2B (business-to-business) operation and so customers are *companies* with a name, address, and a primary contact (person).
+-   The customer (and their info) that the invoice is for; CCC is a B2B (business-to-business) operation and so customers are *companies* with a name, address, and a primary contact (person).